More Laurindo Almeida

-- Some of the most tubey, warm acoustic guitar sound you could ever ask for – this is the sound of real analog
+- Some of the tubiest, warmest acoustic guitar sound you could ask for from a “modern” record (particularly on side two) – this is the sound of analog done right

-- It has the kind of sound I prefer, with none of the razor sharpness that you get on some direct to disc recordings
+- It has the kind of sound we prefer, with none of the razor sharpness that you get on some direct to disc recordings

-- This is one of the best Almeida albums I know of and probably the best Crystal Clear title (which I know isn’t saying much)
+- One of the best Almeida albums we know of and probably the best Crystal Clear title (which we know isn’t saying much)

 This vintage Crystal Clear Records pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.